 The most amazing flavor Instant Pot Carnitas, so simple and quick!
 Tender and juicy pulled pork that is also Low Carb, Paleo, and Keto-friendly.

-This Instant Pot Carnitas is a very tasty Mexican-style meat for tacos, burrito, nachos, or on lettuces if you follow a low-carb diet.
-Also don’t forget to finish up with delicious toppings, such as cilantro, guacamole (avocado), fresh chopped jalapeno, salsa, beans, fresh lime, chopped tomato, corn, sour cream, and/or Mexican cheese!
+This Instant Pot Carnitas is a perfect way to get tender pork meat.
+It is a very tasty Mexican-style meat for street tacos, burrito, nachos, or on lettuces if you follow a low-carb diet.
+Also don't forget to finish up with delicious toppings, such as cilantro, guacamole (avocado), fresh chopped jalapeno, salsa, beans, fresh lime, chopped tomato, corn, sour cream, and/or Mexican cheese!

 I make this carnitas with some staple and basic ingredients that you can find in your pantry.
 It's a recipe that is very affordable and can be eaten in so many ways, so your leftovers can be used for a completely new dish!
 Here are the ingredients: